-Member Appointed by
+Appointed by

-Anders Sundström Ekhaga Utveckling AB
+Ekhaga Utveckling AB

-Ulf Liljedahl AB Axel Granlund
+AB Axel Granlund

-Christer Sterndalen Cicero Fonder
+Cicero Fonder

-Anders Runevad,

-Chairman of the Board in Peab AB

 The Nomination Committee chooses its chairman amongst themselves where the Chairman of the Board may not be chairman of the Nomination Committee.
 If there is a change in ownership a new major owner can replace an existing member.
 The composition of the Nomination Committee must meet the standards of The Code.